Thursday, April 30, 2026

 2. Assess your existing skills

-What do you think are the skills you need to be good at before starting to low serve?
+What are the skills you need to be good at before starting to low serve?

 Badminton Coaching Tips

-• Moving to the backcourt – Comfortable and preferable fast at moving backwards into the rear court.
-Especially into your Round The Head courts (link).
-You also need to be proficient in the deep rear court forehand, having an ability to play a range of strokes at or just below head height.
+• Moving to the backcourt – are you comfortable and preferably fast at moving backwards into the rear court.
+Especially into your Round The Head court.
+You also need to be proficient in the deep rear forehand court.

-• Moving forwards towards the net – having a strong preferably fast initial movement towards the net.
-Plus the ability to flick (quick lifts) towards the opponent’s rear court.
+• Moving forward towards the net – can you move with a strong, quick initial movement towards the net?
+Plus, the ability to flick towards the opponent’s rear court.

-• Changing stances quickly – this depends on how you serve, FH or BH.
-Not only must you be proficient at changing stances, but you must be competent at understanding when and what stances to use.
-If you want to read more about badminton stances click here
+• Changing stances quickly – you must be competent at understanding when and what stances to use.
+The movements and stances will vary depending on whether you serve low with a Fh or Bh service action.
+If you want to read more about badminton stances, click here

-• Tactical ideas – being good at considering where to serve to and how you want the shuttle to fly.
-This is a component of the ritualistic behaviour you will need to prepare for low serving or any serve or return of serve situation.
+• Tactical ideas – how good are you at considering where to serve to and how you want the shuttle to fly?
+There is also a huge benefit in using a ritualistic routine/behaviour when preparing to serve low, and also when repreparing to return any serves.

-• Reacting & anticipating – have you practiced with lots of indecision and uncertainty in your previous practices.
-You will need to have started to develop quick thinking skills.
+• Reacting & anticipating – have you practiced with lots of indecision and uncertainty in your previous practices?
+You will need to have started to develop quick thinking skills that happen almost ‘without thinking’.

 If you had to decide which was the most important of all the above,